dorothyzh/MethylXcan/README.md

 __R2.single.max:__  the largest coefficient of determination from the single regressions of one gene.

-__R2.single.max.var:__ variance between coefficients of determination from single regression between gene expression and its corresponding CpGs' methylation ratios.
+__R2.single.max.var:__ variance between coefficients of determination from single regression.

-__R2.single.cv.max:__ max coefficient of determination from cross-validation of single regression between gene expression and its corresponding CpGs' methylation ratios.
+__R2.single.cv.max:__ max coefficient of determination from cross-validation of single regression.

-__R2.single.cv.max.var:__ variance between coefficients of determination from cross-validation of single regression between gene expression and its corresponding CpGs' methylation ratios.
+__R2.single.cv.max.var:__ variance between coefficients of determination from cross-validation of single regression.

-__R2.multiple:__ coefficient of determination from multiple regressions between gene expression and its corresponding CpGs' methylation ratios.
+__R2.multiple:__ coefficient of determination from multiple regressions.

-__R2.multiple.adjust:__ adjusted coefficient of determination from multiple regressions between gene expression and its corresponding CpGs' methylation ratios.
+__R2.multiple.adjust:__ adjusted coefficient of determination from multiple regressions.

-__R2.multiple.cv:__ coefficient of determination from cross-valudation of multiple regressions between gene expression and its corresponding CpGs' methylation ratios.
+__R2.multiple.cv:__ coefficient of determination from cross-valudation of multiple regressions.

-__R2.multiple.cv.var:__ variance of coefficient of determination from cross-valudation of multiple regressions between gene expression and its corresponding CpGs' methylation ratios.
+__R2.multiple.cv.var:__ variance of coefficient of determination from cross-valudation of multiple regressions.

-__R2.glmnet:__ coefficient of determination from lasso regression between gene expression and its corresponding CpGs' methylation ratios.
+__R2.glmnet:__ coefficient of determination from lasso regressions.

-__R2.glmnet.cv:__ coefficient of determination from cross-validation of lasso regression between gene expression and its corresponding CpGs' methylation ratios.
+__R2.glmnet.cv:__ coefficient of determination from cross-validation of lasso regressions.

-__R2.glmnet.cv.var:__ variance of coefficient of determination from cross-validation of lasso regression between gene expression and its corresponding CpGs' methylation ratios.
+__R2.glmnet.cv.var:__ variance of coefficient of determination from cross-validation of lasso regressions.

 __p.single:__ p-value from single regression.

 __p.multiple:__ p-value for each CpG in a multiple regressions.

 __p.multiple.overall:__ the overall p-value from multiple regressions.